Dolph Ziggler: Personal life

 Nemeth has two brothers.
-His younger brother Ryan is also a professional wrestler that he teams with in TNA.
+His younger brother Ryan is also a professional wrestler whom he teams with in TNA.
 Ryan previously worked with both WWE in NXT under the ring name Briley Pierce in the former promotion, and in AEW.
 His other brother, Donald, was sentenced to 15 years in prison after pleading guilty to involuntary manslaughter, kidnapping, and robbery for his role in a botched robbery attempt that led to the murder of a former Marine in January 2016.

 Nemeth is good friends with his former Spirit Squad teammates, particularly Michael Brendli, with whom he lived in Florida until 2008.
 He previously dated comedian Amy Schumer, who split up with him because she considered him "too athletic" in bed.

-Nicholas also maintains a close friendship with another professional wrestler, Ryback.
+Nemeth also maintains a close friendship with another professional wrestler and former WWE talent, Ryback.

 Nemeth is fluent in American Sign Language.

 Nemeth is an avid supporter of his hometown football team Cleveland Browns.